Last Updated on

 2. You Have Less Control

-When started an Etsy shop, the last thing on my mind was going to court to fight over some silly little Lightroom mobile presets I was selling…but that’s almost what happened.
-And I wish I knew how prevalent this was over on Etsy’s side of the pond because after speaking with other Etsy shop owners, my case wasn’t unique.
-It happens every single day.
+When I started an Etsy shop, the last thing on my mind was going to court to fight over some silly little Lightroom mobile presets I was selling…but that’s almost what happened.
+And I wish I knew how prevalent this was on e-commerce marketplaces like Etsy, because after speaking with other Etsy shop owners, I learned my case wasn’t unique.

 At any point in time, Etsy can shut down your shop and you might not have any control over it.

-It happened to me because a jealous competitor accused me of frivolous copyright (I didn’t copy anything), however, by law, when you are accused of copyright infringement, Etsy has to take down every single listing in order to avoid getting sued themselves.
+Here’s what happened: Etsy disabled my listings because a jealous competitor accused me of frivolous copyright (I didn’t copy anything), however, by law, when you are accused of copyright infringement, Etsy (or whichever e-commerce marketplace you’re selling on) has to take down every single listing in order to avoid getting sued themselves.

 Here’s the quick and dirty version of what happens when you get accused of copyright infringement:

-- Etsy immediately removes the item(s) in question from your shop and notifies you with two options: 1. either admit you’re in the wrong and delete the items from your shop OR 2. counter the DMCA claim.
-Countering the claim legally opens you up to go to court.
-Countering is essentially saying “I’m not backing down because I’m not in the wrong, and if you want to take me to court over it, bring it on”.
+2. Etsy immediately removes the item(s) in question from your shop and notifies you with two options: 1. either admit you’re in the wrong and delete the items from your shop OR 2. counter the DMCA claim.
+Countering the claim legally opens you up to going to court.
+Countering is essentially saying, “I’m not backing down because I’m not in the wrong, and if you want to take me to court over it, bring it on.”

-- If you go with option 1, you can’t sell those items again.
-If you go with option 2, Etsy will notify the person that you are countering their claim and they will have 14 days to take you to court.
-If they don’t take you to court in 14 days, then everything is over and your items can be listed for sale again.
+3. If you go with option 1 and admit you’re infringing on someone’s copyright, you can’t sell those items again.
+If you go with option 2, Etsy will notify the person that you are countering their claim, and they will have 14 days to take you to court.
+If they don’t take you to court in 14 days, then everything is over, and your items can be listed for sale again.

-While it was a bad situation, it was the kick-in-the-pants that I needed to move my products over to my own website and stop relying on Etsy and other third-party platforms.
+While it was a bad situation, it was the kick in the pants I needed to move my products over to my own website and stop relying on Etsy and other third-party platforms.

 3. Etsy Has High Fees